Imconfused3456/About/Discord-About.md

   <li>Scratch</li>
   <li>Windows batch</li>
 </ul>

-# Thank you for wasting your time on my stupid crap.
+# Thank you for wasting your time on my stupid crap